Roxtec/TransiterDesignerAPISampleCode/README.md

     dotnet run <Sample> [arguments...]

-For example, to create a transit (replace backslash with slash on a non-Windows OS):
+For example, to create a transit:

     cd samples
     cd transit_layouts